Paresis and paralysis of the facial nerve - resuscitation of a paralyzed face

 - damage after ear and skull base surgeries, etc.

-Special implants are tailored to the individual patient.
+Special implants are adapted to the individual patient.
 They help to fill depressions caused by facial atrophy of facial muscles.

 Also, facial nerve paralysis can be corrected with special techniques to improve the appearance and function of the lips and face.

 Before deciding on the choice of surgical procedure, it is necessary to make a detailed consultation with an insight into the medical documentation (already implemented measures of conservative rehabilitation).
 The patient must be familiar with the goal and scope of treatment.